WALL-E: Accolades

 It won Best Animated Feature Film at the 66th Golden Globe Awards, 81st Academy Awards, and the Broadcast Film Critics Association Awards 2008.
 It was nominated for several awards at the 2009 Annie Awards, including Best Feature Film, Animated Effects, Character Animation, Direction, Production design, Storyboarding and Voice acting (for Ben Burtt); but was beaten out by Kung Fu Panda in every category.
 It won Best Animated Feature at the 62nd British Academy Film Awards and was also nominated there for Best Music and Sound.
 Thomas Newman and Peter Gabriel won two Grammy Awards for "Down to Earth" and "Define Dancing".
 It won all three awards it was nominated for by the Visual Effects Society: Best Animation, Best Character Animation (for WALL-E and EVE in the truck) and Best Effects in the Animated Motion Picture categories.
 It became the first animated film to win Best Editing for a Comedy or Musical from the American Cinema Editors.
 In 2009, Stanton, Reardon, and Docter won the Nebula Award, beating The Dark Knight and the Stargate Atlantis episode "The Shrine".
 It won Best Animated Film and was nominated for Best Director at the Saturn Awards.

 At the British National Movie Awards, which is voted for by the public, it won Best Family Film.
 It was also voted Best Feature Film at the British Academy Children's Awards.
 WALL-E was listed at No. 63 on Empires online poll of the 100 greatest movie characters, conducted in 2008.
 In early 2010, Time ranked WALL-E No. 1 in "Best Movies of the Decade".
 In Sight & Sound magazine's 2012 poll of the greatest films of all time, WALL-E is the second-highest-ranking animated film behind My Neighbor Totoro (1988), while tying with the film Spirited Away (2001) at 202nd overall.
 In a 2016 BBC poll of international critics, it was voted the 29th-greatest film since 2000.
+In 2021, members of Writers Guild of America West (WGAW) and Writers Guild of America, East (WGAE) ranked its screenplay 35th in WGA’s 101 Greatest Screenplays of the 21st Century (so far).
 In June 2025, actors Alden Ehrenreich, David Krumholtz and Nathan Lane, and comedians Paula Poundstone and Phoebe Robinson, all cited the film as among their favorites of the 21st century.
 It also ranked number 34 on The New York Times list of "The 100 Best Movies of the 21st Century" and number 44 on the "Readers' Choice" edition of the list.
 In July 2025, it ranked number 47 on Rolling Stones list of "The 100 Best Movies of the 21st Century."